Benjamin - Picture a day like this, at the Opéra Comique in Paris

 Photos: © Jean-Louis Fernandez

 Martin Crimp has called the opera ‘a kind of Alice in Wonderland, but for adults’.
 It certainly involves a quest, in seven brief scenes - the work totals no more than 75 minutes, without a break - but what seemed more obvious to me than Alice, as I watched, was its roots in oriental myths, legends and fairy tales.
-Without directly imitating oriental verse, the poetic libretto is dotted with allusions to it, from the very first scene:
+Without directly imitating Persian or Arabic verse, the poetic libretto is dotted with allusions to it, from the very first scene:

 In the first garden ran four streams